Soldera21/vsnf_placement_optimization/PAPERS_NOTES.md

 ##### Main Questions:
 Can users' needs be satisfied when placing VNFs in fat-tree data centers?

+##### Main Topics:
+- performace: intended as performance of the placement
+- requirements: needs of the users and of the CSP

 ### H. Wu, Y. Zhang, H. Yang, G. Yu and J. Cao, "Virtualized Security Function Placement for Security Service Chaining in Cloud," 2018 IEEE 24th International Conference on Parallel and Distributed Systems (ICPADS), Singapore, 2018, pp. 628-637, doi: 10.1109/PADSW.2018.8644566.
 This paper takes a new framework named MCE to compute VNF placement.
 First of all it does a check on the reachability of the nodes, then it simplifies the confilicting policies with the BSIS-RC algorithm based on bit sequence intersection computation.

 In the end six solutions are compared with three different algorithms with and without MCE in a fat-tree topology with 8 pods.
 MCE takes a great performance improvement in the success rate of the mapping algorithm when used.
 MCE takes also TBC reduction, but the mapping algorithm choosen is the main responsible for this value.
 Finally the best value of tau is 5 because over it the improvement becomes insignificant.

 ##### Main Questions:
-Can the performance of VNF be improved simplifying the requirement evaluation of each NF?
+Can the performance of the placement of VNF be improved simplifying the requirement evaluation of each NF?

+##### Main Topics:
+- performance: intended as performance of the placement (but also for the TBC reduction)
+- requirements: based on security policies

 ---
 ## Other Possibly Related Papers